Analysts question whether OPEC's oil output cut was really a signal to Biden and the West - NewsBreak

 Russia strikes Kyiv, multiple Ukrainian cities; many dead

-Russia has unleashed a lethal barrage of strikes against multiple Ukrainian cities, smashing civilian targets including downtown Kyiv where at least eight people were killed
+KYIV, Ukraine — (AP) — Russia unleashed a lethal barrage of strikes against multiple Ukrainian cities Monday, smashing civilian targets including downtown Kyiv where at least eight people were killed.
+Russian President Vladimir Putin later said the strikes on Ukraine came in response to Kyiv's “terrorist” action, including...

 Comments / 0